London’s first intercity station

 - Northern (Bank and Charing Cross branches)

 The entrance is opposite the main departures board.
 The ticket hall can be accessed by lift, stairs or escalator.
-Please not that there is no step-free access between the Undergorund ticket hall and their platforms – underground platforms can only be reached by escalator or stairs.
+Please note: there is no step-free access between the Underground ticket hall and their platforms – underground platforms can only be reached by escalator or stairs.

 To get there, exit the western side of the station, walk through the taxi rank and turn right on Euston Road (in front of the station) and walk 150 metres.

 Lines serving Euston Square: